from The Myth of the Great Secret: An

 the road back to the Garden, leads right into the middle of the briar

 patch.
 The briars of Brer Rabbit's escape and the briars of Jesus'

 crown are one and the same: the occasion to change the way we look at

 all be changed," said Saint Paul.

-Not in a twinkle, but in the agony of
+Not in a twinkle, but in the

 hours on the cross and the emptiness of three days in the tomb, Jesus

 Christ was changed from man to god.
 His body was transformed, the

 myth tells, from a body of flesh, which, trapped in individuality by